Mrs Ruth Atkinson

 Lecturer in Education (Music)

-I joined the University in January 2013 and work part-time within the Plymouth Institute of Education.
-My work involves teaching on the initial teacher education programmes for primary and early-years teachers.
-I am the subject leader for Music on these programmes and have other management roles.
-I also act as professional tutor and make school visits when students are on placement.
+I work in Plymouth Institute of Education, teaching on the BEd and PGCE initial teacher education programmes for primary and early-years teachers.
+I am the subject leader for Music on these programmes as well as overseeing our broader curriculum teaching as a whole.
+I am also a professional tutor and make school visits when students are on placement.

-A continuing priority is to help student teachers develop a deep sense of what constitutes high-quality learning and teaching.
-Times change - and so do curricula, statutory requirements, technologies, budgets, etc - but the fundamental nature of children, their wellbeing and their learning, remain constant and need always to be at the centre of what we do.
+A continuing priority is to help student teachers develop a deep sense of how children learn and develop - and how high-quality teaching is founded on this understanding.
+Times change - and so do curricula, statutory requirements, technologies, budgets, etc - but the fundamental nature of children, their wellbeing and their learning remain constant and need always to be at the centre of what we do.

 - developing students' skills, knowledge and confidence in working musically with children